HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: Discussion

 \textbf{G2: Support rapid reuse of alternatives.} Across both studies participants shared that reusing alternatives was faster and more predictable than image generation such that they would prefer to reuse their palettes when possible.
 In both studies, participants successfully added alternatives into their image via rasterize or paste (from 5 to 26 total alternatives used in the final image, Table~\ref{tab:designer_interactions}), but participants experimented with alternatives by hovering over them in the palette hundreds of times during a project (from 179-781 hover actions per participant). \textbf{G2} may be best supported by the combination of right-at-hand alternatives (\textbf{G1}) with hover functionality that enables rapid experimentation of design alternatives.

-\textbf{G3: Provide history filters and favorites. } Histories were more useful to participants as they got longer, emphasizing the need for history management features.
+\textbf{G3: Provide history filters and favorites. } Participants found histories to be more useful as they got longer which emphasizes the need for history management features.
 While participants had the option to toggle our generation alternatives filter on or off, all participants kept the filter on.
 Our filter culled alternatives but participants never mentioned the filter positively or negatively.
 Participants did not use the favorites feature during the limited editing time, but creative professionals noted that this feature may be useful for saving their own alternatives in collaboration (\textbf{G4}).

 \textbf{G4: Support multiple audiences.} Both sets of participants expressed excitement about using the system for collaboration (\textit{e.g.}, to help another designer see the prompts, or learn about designers' prompts), indicating the potential for collaborating using non-linear edit histories (\textbf{G4}).
 However, client collaborators and creative professionals had occasionally mismatched expectations about how much of the design should be editable vs. stuck in place (\textbf{G4}).